 Three quick things to finish up this great interview.

 First, if you listen to podcasts on your phone or in your car when you’re commuting make sure to subscribe to my podcast too.
-It’s called the Grapplearts Radio Podcast and you can find it on iTunes, Stitcher and Soundcloud.
+It’s called the Grapplearts Radio Podcast and you can find it on Apple App Store, Stitcher and Soundcloud.

 If you want to get on the Grapplearts Email Newsletter so that you can contribute questions for future interviews then click here for more information about signing up (it’s free and I send out a ton of great jiu-jitsu related information.